MalvikaS/IdentifyTSGOG/README.md

     ├── data
     │   ├── FeatureMa               # pre-processed data, feature matrix
     │   │   └── tissues             # Tissue-specific feature matrices
-    │   └── Functional_Analysis     # List of genes used for function analysis
+    │   │   Functional_Analysis     # List of genes used for function analysis
+    │   └── cgc_genes               # List of genes used for building model
     ├── output
     │   ├── evalRandIter            # Results for verying number of random iterations │   ├── FunctionalAnalysis      # Results for functional analysis